mikewclee/Budget-Trackers/README.md

 Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
 Having offline functionality is paramount to our applications success.

 ## Technologies Used
-HTML, CSS, JavaScript, Mongo DB, Mongoose
-NPM Packages: Express, Morgan, Mongoose https://github.com/mikewclee/Budget-Trackers
+HTML, CSS, JavaScript, Mongo DB, Mongoose, manifest, service-worker NPM Packages: Express, Morgan, Mongoose https://github.com/mikewclee/Budget-Trackers